Working on an Organic Farm

 PERIOD OF INTERNSHIP: stated for each position.
 Generally April 1-Thanksgiving, however June - Sept or June -Thanksgiving is also possible in some cases.

 We provide housing at a 5 bedroom farmhouse on the farm property which is fully furnished and includes bathroom and kitchen.
 Bedrooms are private but bathroom and kitchen facilities are shares.
 Within walking distance of beach, 5 mins drive from town (also bikeable).
+If you have your own local housing, we will negotiate an hourly wage for your compensation.

 MEALS: Vegetables, eggs, and other farm produce are provided free of charge.
 Apprentices take turns cooking lunch for the group, and Garden of Eve provides some free staples for these meals (beans, rice, pasta, etc.).
 Condiments, dairy, snacks, and many other foods are available for purchase at our farm store at wholesale prices.